 - Constantly fidgeting and adjusting themselves.

-- Criminals will throw their guns away when running from the police, to appear unarmed when apprehended.
+- Criminals must their guns away when running from the police, so they can appear unarmed when apprehended.
 This is why criminals rarely use holsters; being caught with an empty holster is still suspicious.
 Criminals usually opt to carry their guns in their waistbands, to minimize jostling and printing.
-However, the gun will constantly shift as they move, and requiring repositioning.
+However, the gun constantly shifts as they move, and requiring repositioning.

 - Attempts to draw a weapon.

 - Always assume that your assailant has a concealed weapon.
 70% of men carry knives, and while most of those are small multi-tool blades, it's still a knife.